-I have numerous things on my “to-do” list while living in Japan.
-For example, I’ve skied Japan’s famous powder and I’ve gotten lost in Tokyo.
-But there are several more “to-do’s” that I haven’t accomplished yet.
+I have ticked off numerous things on my "to-do" list while living in Japan.
+For example, I have skied Japan's famous powder and I have gotten lost in Tokyo.
+But there are several more "to-do's" that I have not accomplished yet.
 Climbing Mount Fuji and skiing from the summit for example.
-The other day I ticked another “to-do” off the list – Tenkara fly-fish a remote headwaters in the mountains of Japan and catch native Yamame.
-I must say that it is pretty cool to discover a remote river that sees little human encroachment and besides a few distant power lines and weirs there is no sign of man – just mountains covered in trees erupting in their spring glory!
+The other day I ticked another "to-do" off the list - Tenkara fly-fish a remote headwaters in the mountains of Japan and catch and release a native Yamame.
+I must say that it is pretty cool to discover a remote river that sees little human encroachment and besides a few distant power lines and weirs there is no sign of man - just mountains covered in trees erupting in their spring glory!

 But leeches or not I had come to see if there were any native trout in this creek.
 Yamabirugawa (real name redacted to protect this natural area from being overrun) is the quintessential mountain stream - perfect for Tenkara, and as I had hoped was teeming with trout!
 Every pool I fished I got a bite or five!